mlubej/s3tree/README.md

   --prune                    Makes tree prune empty directories from the
                              output, useful when used in conjunction with -P or -I.
-  --kwargs TEXT              Extra parameters provided to the `tree` command.
-                             Only make sense for the usecase with the `--fromfile .` option.
   --help                     Show this message and exit.
 ```